ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/code/README.md

 We have seen failures such as:

 * duplicate definition of `DECIMAL`
+* use of `Decimal` vs. `DECIMAL` (latter required, work-around in place)
 * unclosed parentheses
 * data type errors in test data creation
+* bogus import: from logic_bank import Engine, constraint
+* bogus test data creation: with Engine() as engine...

+Other issues:
+* Numeric seems to result in strings in als creation

 &nbsp;